#1 MCINTOSH (also #37)

 It acquired its new name from the Franklin Davis Nursery in 1869.
 From Virginia, it has been planted across the United States under this new name.

 It is a medium size apple with deep solid red color and a sweet eating flavor all its own.
 It is usually picked in early October and carefully stored for fresh eating throughout the holiday season.
-Seldom used for cooking or drying, it is an excellent dessert apple with an extraordinary floral aroma.
+Not often used for cooking or drying, it is an excellent dessert apple with an extraordinary floral aroma.

 #19.
 Sheepnose (Banner Orchard)